 Cristofer and Clarence are two gifted students from the South Bronx.
 After two years at a local community college being coached by faculty members, the young men are competing for a life-changing scholarship at an elite northeast university.
 During a campus visit, the young men are unexpectedly confronted with their shared past while trying to break through a system that seems designed to keep them on the outside.
 How do you break through a system designed to lock you out?

 Aug 16-Sep 23, 2018 | World Premiere REASONS TO BE PRETTY HAPPY By Neil LaBute Director Leigh Silverman

 After five years in New York, Greg and Steph return to their blue-collar hometown for their 20th high school reunion and to a dramatic encounter with Kent and Carly, the friends they left behind.
 Old secrets and new lies become increasingly difficult to hide as the evening (and the drinking) goes on.
-With Reasons To Be Pretty Happy, MCC Theater’s Playwright-in-Residence Neil LaBute revisits the characters first introduced in Reasons To Be Pretty (2009 Tony Award-nominated Best Play) and Reasons To Be Happy as they grapple with that eternal question: Have you become the person I wanted to be?
+With Reasons To Be Pretty Happy, MCC Theater’s Playwright-in-Residence Neil LaBute revisits the characters first introduced in Reasons To Be Pretty (2009 Tony Award-nominated Best Play) and Reasons To Be Happy as they grapple with that eternal question: Have I become the person I wanted to be?